Bazooka Joe

-Bazooka Joe is a comic strip character featured on small comics included in individually wrapped pieces of Bazooka bubble gum.
-He wears a black eyepatch, lending him a distinctive appearance.
+Bazooka Joe and his Gang is a comic strip featured on small comics included in individually-wrapped pieces of Bazooka bubble gum.
+The main character, Bazooka Joe, wears a black eyepatch, lending him a distinctive appearance.
 He is one of the more recognizable American advertising characters of the 20th century, due to worldwide distribution, and one of the few associated with a candy.